 Born May 27

-Rachel Carson (b.
-1907) – U.S. marine biologist and environmentalist – Silent Spring
+Rachel Carson (born May 27, 1907) – U.S. marine biologist and environmentalist – Silent Spring

-Dashiell Hammett (b.
-1894) – U.S. detective fiction novelist – The Maltese Falcon
+Dashiell Hammett (born May 27, 1894) – U.S. detective fiction novelist – The Maltese Falcon

 Muriel Barbery: I was inspired by the idea of a reserved, cultured concierge who turned stereotypes on their head and at the same time created a compelling comic effect.
 With her keen perspective on things, this character then opened the door on a kind of social criticism.
 I wasn’t interested in writing a fairytale about a kind concierge and an adorable child.
 I wanted to confront themes that were tragic, or absurd, real, while maintaining a light touch.
 I wanted to explore the natures of two people who were both lonely and distant and who end up finding one another.